21 Things

 1. She is honest.
 With others and with herself.
 This is very very important.
 She can't feed me lines because she thinks I'll like her better if she pretends to have an opinion she doesn't have, and she can't hide things from me that I need to know.
 And besides being honest, she deliberately includes me; she opens up and tells me what she wants me to know.
 She never sits back and expects me to root out the truth, or considers it a sign that I don't care enough if I don't try or don't get it right; conversely, she WANTS me to know the truth and is all too happy to give it to me.

-3. He shares a huge number of my interests in entertainment--enough to catch most of my references, and delight in that--and matches my taste well enough that he knows which of his interests that I *don't* share will appeal to me.
-He recommends them to me without restraint and engages in enjoying them with me, and lets me do the same.
-That said, if I had to choose, I would much rather have him be well-read than well-versed in my favorite TV, movies, or music.
+3. They share a huge number of my interests in entertainment--enough to catch most of my references, and delight in that--and they match my taste well enough that they know which of their interests that I *don't* share will appeal to me.
+They recommend them to me without restraint and engage in enjoying them with me, and they let me do the same.
+That said, if I had to choose, I would much rather have them be well read than well versed in my favorite TV, movies, or music.
 I think music comes in second and visual entertainment third, with a few exceptions.

 5. She loves herself.
-I know that sounds a little strange.
-But the people I get along with best are people who do not have poor-me syndrome, do not need me to motivate them toward loving themselves, and are ready to make our life together better without being bad off in the first place.
+I certainly have friends who struggle with this, and I'm not blaming others for depression or self-hate, but when I meet someone whose lack of self-love transforms into a need for me to provide that love, I'll always be worried they'll take too much.
+The people I get along with best are people who do not need me to motivate them toward loving themselves, and are ready to make our life together better without being bad off in the first place.
 She does not need rescue.
-The best way to describe it is that I want to be friends with her because if something is not bringing her down, her default state is a basic contentment with life because she's done what she needs to do to make it her own and she is satisfied with who she is while still accepting that she can always be more.
-I have a real problem getting close with people who have that "I can finally be happy when I get/achieve/find/do [fill in the blank]" syndrome.
+Her default state, barring disasters, is a basic contentment with life because she's done what she needs to do to make it her own and she is satisfied with who she is while still accepting that she can always be more.
+I also have trouble getting close with people who have that "I can finally be happy when I get/achieve/find/do [fill in the blank]" syndrome.
 I want her to work toward those goals, but I don't want her to spend her life wildly dissatisfied until such time as she achieves them.
 I've found that such people often get what they want and find they still aren't happy.

-6. I never run out of things to talk about with her.
-I want to talk and talk and everything she says makes me think of ten more things I want to say, and her stories and philosophies and anecdotes and opinions truly keep me interested.
+6. I never run out of things to talk about with hir.
+I want to talk and talk and everything zie says makes me think of ten more things I want to say, and hir stories and philosophies and anecdotes and opinions truly keep me interested.
 Hopefully we don't ever fall out of touch long enough for this next thing to happen, but if we don't talk for a long time, we naturally pick back up where we left off.

-9. He has at least one creative talent that I delight in experiencing.
-And he is passionate about it and driven, sometimes to the point that others think it's a little psycho.
-He must have an artistic soul--and not just in a wishy-washy, "someday I'll write a book" way.
-He is driven enough to have actually done it--and it's not the accomplishment I'm interested in, it's that the drive was strong enough to have written at least the beginning of that book, recorded a version of that song, painted a first draft of that picture, begun that weird project of his.
+9. Ze has at least one creative talent that I delight in experiencing.
+And ze is passionate about it and driven, sometimes to the point that others think it's a little overboard.
+An artistic personality is very attractive to me--and not just in a wishy-washy, "someday I'll write a book" way.
+Ze is driven enough to have actually done it--and it's not the accomplishment I'm interested in; it's that the drive was strong enough to have written at least the beginning of that book, recorded a version of that song, painted a first draft of that picture, begun that weird project.

 10. He is a producer much more than he is a consumer.
-This goes hand in hand with the above, but it's not quite the same thing since it describes attitude rather than practice.
+This goes hand in hand with the above, but this refers to attitude, not practice.
 This means that he should be rarely bored--almost never "just looking for something to do" and thus content to stare at a screen watching a movie he's seen a billion times but isn't particularly into--someone who regularly finds himself "killing time" does not have this attitude.
 HIS attitude is one of, "Wow, I can't wait to get home from work and DO THIS!"
 He spends much more time creating, producing, than he does just trying to find something to entertain himself until it's time to do something else he's required to do.
-Please do understand that I don't condemn TV-watching, movie-watching, book-reading, or consumption of entertainment in general (duh); I just find I click better with people who also enjoy being part of their own entertainment.
-He turns on the TV to watch something specific he's interested in, not just for something to do because his brain is only half on (and he turns it off when it's over instead of just sitting around in passive entertainment mode constantly).
+Please do understand that this is the furthest thing from condemning TV-watching, movie-watching, book-reading, or consumption of entertainment in general; I just find I click better with people who also enjoy being part of their own entertainment.
+He turns on the TV to watch something specific he's interested in, not just for something to do because his brain is only half on (and he turns the TV off when the program's over instead of just sitting around in passive entertainment mode constantly).
 He plays video games because he enjoys the quest and considers it his form of being social, or he reads a book because he just can't wait to find out what happens.
 And then when he's done he's got food for thought.
 And he uses it to fertilize the soil in his mind to plant some creativity seeds.
 This is really important.

-12. He is not caught up in any delusions.
-I can't have a good relationship with someone if I'm always feeling like I have to humor them in one area of life where they're being intellectually dishonest.
-He doesn't trick himself and he doesn't unquestioningly follow a political, religious, or social dogma to the exclusion of logic and personal opinion.
+12. He is not indoctrinated into anything dangerous or demonstrably hateful or false.
+I can't have a good relationship with people if I'm always feeling like I have to humor them in one area of life where they're being intellectually dishonest.
+He doesn't trick himself and he doesn't unquestioningly follow a political, religious, or social dogma to the exclusion of logic.

 13. She never expresses to me that she thinks we could be "closer" if I wasn't asexual, as if it is a disappointment and a barrier in our relationship.
-My sexual orientation shouldn't have anything to do with it, and that's hard to find in any friend who's sexually attracted to women but it's possible (and I have met a few, thank you).
-She does not have to pretend my asexuality does not exist and act as though it is a subject that must be tiptoed around, but she must not think its existence gets in our way.
-Another good way to express it is that she must not demote our friendship to lower or less-important status than "a real relationship" by putting "just" in front of "friends."
+My sexual orientation shouldn't have anything to do with it, and that's hard to find in any friend who's sexually attracted to women but it's possible (and I have plenty, thank you).
+She does not have to pretend my asexuality does not exist and act as though it must be tiptoed around, but she must not think its existence gets in our way.
+She must not demote our friendship to lower or less-important status than "a real relationship" by putting "just" in front of "friends."

-14. He thinks I am fascinating.
-That sounds egotistical, of course, but the best friends I've had are people I've known more than a decade who are still fascinated by who I am and what I do--I don't stop being interesting to them, and they don't ever feel like they've read/experienced/heard/learned everything there is to know about me.
-And I have to say that it's very important that the fascination never goes as far as to make me feel cross-examined or "revered" enough to be put on a pedestal (which necessarily increases the distance, and increases the feeling that there is a clearly-defined status of lover vs. loved).
+14. He continues to find me interesting even after we know each other well.
+The best friends I've had are people I've known more than a decade who are still fascinated by who I am and what I do--I don't stop being interesting to them, and they don't ever feel like they've read/experienced/heard/learned everything there is to know about me.
+And I have to say that it's very important that the fascination never goes as far as to make me feel cross-examined or "revered" enough to be put on a pedestal (which necessarily increases the distance, and increases the feeling that there is a clearly defined status of lover vs. loved).
+It should go without saying that I'd like this to be mutual.

 16. She doesn't keep secrets from me.
 I'm not talking about birthday presents or secrets other people have trusted her not to tell.
 I'm talking about those secrets she fears will "make me not like her" which she withholds until we've become close enough that it's terrible she hasn't told me yet.
 In fact, she confides in me things she's never told anyone else because we just have that comfort level.

-18. He is polite.
-And this means he is considerate of other people's wishes and puts them before his own comfort.
-If he smokes and he's around people who don't like it, I would expect his attitude to be more like "Okay, I'll go outside and smoke so it doesn't bug you" rather than "Well fuck them, they can get the hell over it."
-He keeps his mouth shut when he chews and attempts not to swear around little fuckin' kids.
-(And if he does do something I think is uncool, he doesn't take it like a vicious personal attack if I suggest he do otherwise.)
-But . . . that said . . . he does choose his battles.
-He knows when tackling an issue is more important than being thought polite, like drawing the line so he doesn't feel compelled to correct someone's grammar while they're talking but DOES break in and point out a person's ignorance if they're spouting racism or something.
-I don't expect him to tolerate things that shouldn't be tolerated out of politeness.
-I just want him to have some self-restraint and some consideration; I should never be embarrassed to be sitting with him or annoyed by something he just won't stop doing despite what I've asked of him.
+18. They are polite.
+And this means they are considerate of other people's wishes and puts them before their own comfort.
+If they smoke and they're around people who don't like it, I would expect their attitude to be more like "Okay, I'll go outside and smoke so it doesn't bug you" rather than "Well fuck them, they can get the hell over it."
+They keeps their mouth shut when chewing and attempt not to swear around little fuckin' kids.
+(And if they do do something I think is uncool, they don't take it like a vicious personal attack if I suggest a change of behavior.)
+But . . . that said . . . they do choose their battles.
+They know when tackling an issue is more important than being thought polite, like drawing the line so they don't feel compelled to correct someone's grammar in speech but hey DO break in and point out people's ignorance if they're spouting racism or something.
+I don't expect them to tolerate things that shouldn't be tolerated out of politeness.
+I just want them to have some self-restraint and some consideration; I should never be embarrassed to be sitting with them or annoyed by something they just won't stop doing despite what I've asked of them.

 19. She is childlike.
 She has somehow retained that special kid-wonder in spite of years of adulthood weighing on her shoulders.
-She remains dazzled by the world and tickled by the sky.
+She remains dazzled by the world.
 She is not "immature."
 She is mature but childlike.
 There is a difference.
 She will never make fun of me for wanting to eat the cookie dough; she will never refuse to do something because "it's for kids"; she still watches cartoons and makes forts out of couch cushions.
 She hasn't turned into a robot and she knows how to have fun.
 And she probably still thinks poop is funny.

 20. He is not needy.
-This is a little hard to explain.
 I want him to be important to me and I want to be important to him.
 But I don't want him to depend on me for entertainment/love/validation/life's frigging meaning.
 I am not "the answer" for him, and he also doesn't need my attention all the time to feel like I love him.
 He was okay before I came along and he's okay when I'm not around, and this goes hand in hand with him not being possessive or jealous.
 If he is confrontational, sulky, or demanding about wresting MY TIME from ME, then he will be receiving less of it.
 Our relationship enhances the quality of both of our lives, but my presence and attention are not absolutely essential to his well-being.
-He must be his own person and not act like a lovesick puppy.
+He must be his own person.
 He can miss me when I'm gone, but he shouldn't spend an inordinate amount of time sulking about it.
 He knows he can call me or e-mail me or otherwise contact me when he could really use a shot of vitamin SwankiVY and he can COUNT ON me but I do not want him DEPENDING ON me.

 21. I recognized something special about him either on sight or the first time we had a conversation, and kept thinking about him after our first interaction was over, thinking, "There's something special about that one."
 And I find out later he felt the same about me.
 Somehow we recognized each other's kindred spirits and recognized that we were cut from the same cloth.